factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 ## Redission API Datastructures vs. Java Collections

-As seen in the above example, some Redission data-structures also implement the appropriate Java Collections interface.
+As seen in the above example, some Redission data structures also implement the appropriate Java Collections interface.
 For example, you can assign
 a [Redission RMap](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RMap.html)
 also to a standard Java `Map`: